JocaPC/jquery-view-engine/docs/form.md

 # Populating form elements with JQuery View Engine

-**[JOVN](../README.md)** is a simple view engine that enables you to easily populate elements of a HTML form using data in a JavaScript objects (models).
+**[JOVN](../README.md)** is a simple view engine that enables you to easily populate elements of a HTML form using data in JavaScript objects (models).
 It is ideal solution for populating HTML forms dynamicaly from an AJAX call.

 Let's imagine that you have an empty HTML form in your page:
 ```html